speechmarkdown/speechmarkdown-vscode/README.md

 ### IntelliSense

 As of version 0.0.6, IntelliSense is supported in strings.
 By default, Visual Studio Code does not support IntelliSense in strings.
-In order to enable it, please see section [Enable Intellisense in TypeScript, JavaScript](enable-intellisense).
+In order to enable it, please see section [Enable Intellisense in TypeScript and JavaScript](enable-intellisense-in-typescript-and-javascript).

 <img src="https://raw.githubusercontent.com/speechmarkdown/speechmarkdown-vscode/master/images/intellisense01.gif" width="60%" alt="Syntax highlighting example"/>